kyleliang919/Long-context-transformers/README.md

 ```
 Note that you can launch up to pythia-20B with 16 80GB A100s, aka two nodes.
 Since the above slurm script relies on openmpi, you should be able to generalize it to more than 2 nodes without problems.

+### Warnings
+*For OPT, it auto pads 2 in the end, so the max position should be subtracted by 2 (e.g instead of 8192, you will have to put 8190)
+*For Bloom, to support Alibi, we had to compute pesudoinverse, its backward is unfriendly to gradient checkpointing, if you see backward precision issue, try to disable gradient checkpointing.

 ## Dependencies
 Not much besides typical pytorch and transformers, the most likely issue will come from flash-attention, where you should follow exactly what the official [repo](https://github.com/HazyResearch/flash-attention.git), in better case, if you have the choice to use the [docker](https://github.com/HazyResearch/flash-attention/blob/main/training/Dockerfile) provided, it will save you from many headaches.

 ## To do:
 - [x] enable multiple GPUs and model parallel
+- [x] supporting alibi (Bloom) and normal trainable embedding (OPT)

 ## Citation
 You can find the citation option under the wedge in the repo.
 Beyond that please make sure to cite the amazing work by the incredible [Tri Dao](https://tridao.me/).
 Without his flash-attention this repo will not be possible.